Rights for unmarried couples—benefits and pensions

 Further, in the event of the death of an unmarried and intestate parent, a biological child can inherit under the rules of intestacy (ie where there is no will) but the surviving unmarried partner cannot.
 It is therefore of the utmost importance for unmarried partners to actively engage with estate planning as provision can be made by way of the wills of each partner which will circumvent the unfairness caused by the application of the intestacy rules.
 They are such that if a parent were to die intestate, this could leave the unmarried parent penniless with a minor child inheriting all of their parent’s property.
 In the event of relationship breakdown, the treatment of biological children of unmarried parents is reasonably similar to those of married parents, albeit that claims are pursued under different legal bases— children of unmarried parents are provided for in ChA 1989, Sch 1, rather than the MCA 1973 which provides for children of married parents.

 Ultimately both biological parents remain responsible for their child, whether or not they are married—this continues regardless of any separation.
 In financial terms, the Child Maintenance Service can be used to calculate the financial contribution of the parent who does not live with the child (calculated by reference to that parent’s income, up to a maximum figure per week) by way of child support to the other.
-It would also be expected that both married and unmarried parents would try to agree arrangements consensually in respect of their child to cover both financial responsibility and to regulate the time that both parties spend with their children following separation.
+It would also be expected that both married and unmarried parents would try to agree on arrangements consensually in respect of their child to cover both financial responsibilities and to regulate the time that both parties spend with their children following separation.

 However, as indicated above, the provision made for an unmarried partner upon separation differs vastly from the provision made for married couples upon divorce.
 Hence, although financial provision can be obtained for the child of unmarried parents in the form of child maintenance, there is no equivalent to spousal maintenance for unmarried former partners and only nominal provision is available to these parents even if they are caring for a dependent child.
 No ongoing financial provision is made for the benefit of the unmarried partner themselves, and this can cause significant hardship to some separating unmarried parties and their families.
 Unmarried cohabiting couples would therefore be wise to formalise their position in relation to their finances and regularly review whether the provisions accurately reflect the arrangements during the relationship.
 For instance, property arrangements can be set out in a cohabitation agreement, which will usually take the form of a deed to avoid any issues regarding ‘lack of consideration’ for the contract.
 This agreement can protect the rights of either party in the event of relationship breakdown, and prevent the need to bring legal claims relying on the laws of trusts and TOLATA 1996 which may ultimately provide awards that do not reflect the reality of the living arrangements at the time of the relationship.
 Similarly, while unmarried partners do not have an automatic claim to the benefit of their partner’s pensions (as their married counterparts do), provision can be made simply by nominating their partner as a beneficiary of any pension.
-Likewise, unmarried partners should ensure they provide for one another in their wills, and consider naming each other on their bank accounts so that their partner can access them in the event of their death.
+Likewise, unmarried partners should ensure they provide for one another in their wills and consider naming each other on their bank accounts so that their partner can access them in the event of their death.

 What impact will the Supreme Court’s decision (In the matter of an application by Siobhan McLaughlin for Judicial Review (Northern Ireland)) have on future benefits cases with unmarried couples?

 There is, rightly, significant public interest in these issues.
-For a number of years there has been considerable pressure applied on the government by the legal profession in an attempt to ensure the modernisation of the law relating to cohabiting couples by bringing it in line with the provisions made for married couples.
+For a number of years, there has been considerable pressure applied on the government by the legal profession in an attempt to ensure the modernisation of the law relating to cohabiting couples by bringing it in line with the provisions made for married couples.
 Year by year this becomes increasingly important as large numbers of couples are choosing not to get married, and are therefore falling within this grey area of the law.
-Unfortunately to date there has been no such change in the law.
+Unfortunately, to date, there has been no such change in the law.

 In the matter of an application by Siobhan McLaughlin for Judicial Review (Northern Ireland), UKSC 48, All ER (D) 144 (Aug), the UK Supreme Court made a declaration of incompatibility between section 39A of the Social Security Contributions and Benefits Act 1992 (SSCBA 1992) and Article 14 of the European Convention on Human Rights (ECHR), when read in conjunction with Article 8 of the ECHR.
 It was held that it was not compatible with the ECHR to deny a widowed parent’s allowance that was granted to parents who were spouses (or civil partners), from being claimed by widowed parents who were cohabitants, purely by reason of their unmarried status.
 However, as always, these cases are highly fact-specific and limited in application to SSCBA 1992.
 Similar provisions in England and Wales relating to a widowed parent’s allowance were expressly excluded from the scope of this judgment.
 In any event, as this is a declaration of incompatibility, there will not be any automatic change in the law as a result of this case.
-We therefore await revised legislation from Parliament.
+We, therefore, await revised legislation from Parliament.

 Of course, now this argument has succeeded before the Supreme Court, it seems likely that provisions which grant benefits to partners simply by virtue of their marriage (or civil partnership) will be vulnerable to challenge in the future by cohabiting partners.
 It is surely fair to assume that we will see similar arguments relating to Article 14 of the ECHR being used by analogous litigants to contest any such provisions going forwards.